 But that’s just the beginning of this scam.

 Regular readers of my column may recall Maria Witrod, who was hit hard by Zelle scammers selling a nonexistent puppy.
 First, the thieves charged her nearly $1,000 for the dog.
 After that payment went through, the fake breeder asked for another $1,000 to cover a pressurized shipping crate.
 Next came an additional request for cash to cover insurance.
-And so it went until Witrod ran out of money, and the scammer finally disengaged.
-Of course, the puppy never materialized, and Witrod learned a terrible lesson about Zelle: the company will not reverse willingly-made transactions.
+And so it went until Maria ran out of money, and the scammer finally disengaged.
+Of course, the puppy never materialized, and Maria learned a terrible lesson about Zelle: if a user makes a mistake and sends money to someone who turns out to be scammer, the company will not reverse willingly-made transactions.